 weevil on canola

 The Cabbage Seedpod Weevil Survey is conducted in canola, brown and oriental mustard crops during flowering.
 Yellow mustard is not included in this survey since it is resistant to cabbage seedpod weevil.
 In each field, 25 180˚ sweeps are taken.
-Cabbage seedpod weevil continues to be a potentially economically important pest of canola and some mustards in Saskatchewan.
-The 2023 survey indicates that they are similarly distributed as in 2022 but local populations in the Regina and Swift Current regions are somewhat heavier.
-Canola and mustard growers should be vigilant and scout for adult weevils.
+Cabbage seedpod weevil continues to be an important pest of canola and some mustards in Saskatchewan.
+The 2024 survey indicated large populations near Swift Current.
+Several fields in this region required control.
+Significant populations were also seen near Regina.
+Canola and mustard growers should be vigilant and scout for adult weevils Please note, the coloured points indicate trap catches for individual sites.
+This information is used to develop the contour map that represents an estimate of regional prevalence.

 The cabbage seedpod weevil (Ceutorhynchus obstrictus) (Figure 1.) was introduced to North America from Europe about 70 years ago.